msimon979/wordcloud/README.md

 http post http://127.0.0.1:8000/api/token/refresh/ refresh=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ0b2tlbl90eXBlIjoicmVmcmVzaCIsImV4cCI6MTY3MzA1NDk3MywiaWF0IjoxNjcyOTY4NTczLCJqdGkiOiJmY2IwNTA2YWZlNmQ0NzRjOTQ1NGZmZThmMjExOGQ4NSIsInVzZXJfaWQiOjF9.4am8ycA1YDnF2Y8r08iHvc_vLk4RHCw1VyYsH4q_aeY`
 ```

 The access token returned from that call will be valid for 24 hours.
+Note, this is authenticating with an admin user.
+The admin can create external users.
+For the external user experience authenticate with their credentials.
+More about users below.

 # Test
 To run the entire test suite use the make command `make tests`.
 Note this requires the web service to be up or it will error out.